shankch/rerank_floorplan/README.md

-# Code Ocean Capsule Layout
+# Gap-aware candidate reranking for FloorSet floorplanning

 This folder is prepared as a Code Ocean style reproducibility capsule for the floorplanning paper.